-In Winter it may seems like nature is at rest, but really all the work is happening at a deeper level – beyond what we can see.
+In Winter it may seem like nature is at rest, but really all the work is happening at a deeper level – beyond what we can see.
 Autumn is all very obvious, with trees dropping their leaves in a spectacular display, but they don’t lay idle until Spring.
-In the Winter nature is preparing, trees and other plants are working hard behind the scenes, extending and strengthening their root systems preparing for new growth of Spring.
+In the Winter nature is preparing, trees and other plants are working hard behind the scenes, extending and strengthening their root systems preparing for the new growth of Spring.
 So just because we can’t see it, there is really a lot going on in the deeper, hidden part of nature in this season.

 During this time of deep change and healing, Winter therapeutic yoga should be seen as an opportunity to deal with all matters concerning your client’s structure and stability.
 Start by getting people to really feel the postures and movements and put on some extra classes between 4pm and 7pm to get the most out of Water Element classes.

-Winter yoga should be taught is a bit slower with focus on strengthening the function of the spine and improving the posture.
+Winter yoga should be taught is a bit slower with a focus on strengthening the function of the spine and improving the posture.